-Dogs can develop collar burn from chafing, straining or from electronic fences that malfunction.
-Regardless of how the collar burn occurs, fast treatment will protect your dog against further discomfort.
-Once you address the burn cause and treat the wound, take steps to prevent against such an injury from occurring again.
+Dogs can develop a skin irritation known as collar burn from chafing, straining, or from malfunctioning electronic collars.
+Regardless of how collar burn occurs, fast treatment will protect your dog against further discomfort.
+Once you address the cause and treat the wound, you can take steps to prevent this injury from reoccurring.

-Anytime moisture is trapped under your dog's collar, there’s the potential for chafing, which can rub the skin raw.
-This is especially prevalent in outdoor dogs or hunting dogs exposed to the elements.
-To protect against this problem, regularly remove your dog's collar, especially after he gets wet, and allow both the collar and his fur and skin to dry before putting it back on.
+Moisture trapped under a dog's collar can cause chafing, which can rub the skin raw.
+Chafing is common in outdoor dogs or hunting dogs exposed to the elements, because moisture gets trapped under the collar.
+To protect against this problem, regularly remove your dog's collar, especially after swimming or baths.
+Allow the collar and the fur and skin to dry before putting it back on.

 Electronic collars (or e-collars) are another type of aversive tool that are used to address unwanted behaviors by delivering an electric shock to a dog's neck.
 They are also used with electronic fences to keep dogs from leaving an area.
 Not only are e-collars an ineffective training tool, they can also cause serious injuries.
 An e-collar that is set too high or that malfunctions can cause burns on a dog's neck.
 The collars themselves are fitted tightly so that the prongs (which deliver the shock) sit close to the dog's skin, and this can result in chafing, sores, and skin infection under the collar.

 E-collars should not be used as a training or containment tool.
 Many behaviorists and trainers have denounced the use of these, as they can seriously injure dogs and often create more behavioral problems like fear and aggression.